 Scope

 The scope of the planned work is to produce a series of requirements plus informative guidance for entities that produce or consume mobile credentials in any of the data flows identified in the Kantara Report: Privacy and Identity Protection in mobile Driving License Ecosystems.
 Fulfilling requirements will enable entities to provide assurances to stakeholders with respect to their capabilities to protect privacy and identity attributes beyond the specific technical and transactional assurances provided by standards such as ISO/IEC 18013-5.
 The requirements will be categorized based on the following privacy and identity considerations, which can be evaluated by implementors.
 Specific service assessment criteria, control objectives, and controls are out of scope of this effort.

 We anticipate that the articulation of requirements will enable industry or use-case specific profiles composed of selected requirements for conformance testing purposes.

+Credentials issued by both public sector and private sector issuers are in scope of this document

+Requirements for the limiting the contents or the purposes of a mobile credential when issued are out of scope of this document.

-Privacy
+Privacy Principles

 See PImDL Report: https://kantarainitiative.org/download/pimdl-v1-final-html/ This list is ordered in the order presented in the publicly available ISO standard.